-Her son James, who was but one-year-old, was taken from her and given her crown.
-While imprisoned, Mary, Queen of Scots gave birth to stillborn twins.
+Her son James, who was but one year old, was taken from her and given her crown.
+While imprisoned, Mary gave birth to stillborn twins.

 She made a brief attempt at escape from Loch Leven.
-A one George Douglas, her prison warden’s brother, helped her to raise a small army and break out of prison.
+George Douglas, her prison warden’s brother, helped her to raise a small army and break out of prison.
 This attempt was thwarted.

 Mary fled to England, eventually.
 The ties of blood, she believed, were stronger than all else that had come between her and Elizabeth, and she was convinced that her cousin would help her win back her throne.

 But Mary was wrong.
-Queen Elizabeth had Mary dragged into custody again and thrown into the formidable fortress of Sheffield Castle for 14 years, and 5 years at various other fortresses.
+Queen Elizabeth had Mary dragged into custody again and thrown into the formidable fortress of Sheffield Castle for 14 years followed by 5 years at various other fortresses.

 In the years leading up to her impending doom, Mary begged her cousin to pardon her and show mercy.
 But Elizabeth’s court was growing increasingly paranoid about their hold over the crown and ignored Mary’s pleas.
 Mary would spend 19 years in captivity under the hawkeye of her own cousin.